nicoleburke/nicoleburke.github.io/_pages/aiprojects.md

     <div class="card-title">Side Project: Sentiment Analysis on open-ended employee survey responses</div>

     <div class="card-body">
       Built a sentiment analysis pipeline using an open-source large language model to analyze a dataset containing 400 open-ended employee survey responses.
 I’ve been building meaningful relationships in the People Analytics space and a common question across teams and industries is the desire to utilize open-ended survey responses on employee surveys.
-Open-ended survey responses contain the richest qualitative signal in any employee dataset — but hand-coding thousands of responses is prohibitively slow.
-Further, datasets can vary in size, which means fine-tuning a NLP model is not an option.
+Open-ended survey responses contain the richest qualitative signal in any employee dataset, but hand-coding thousands of responses is prohibitively slow.
+Further, datasets can vary in size, which means fine-tuning an NLP model is not an option.
 The challenge is finding something that can work out of box to automate coding sentiment.
     </div>

     <div class="card-meta">